SuperViz/tutorials/flutter_realtime_gps_location_example/README.md

 # Live Location App with Superviz Realtime

-This app is an example of how to use the superviz realtime to tracking location.
+This app is an example of how to use the superviz realtime package to tracking location.

 To start, let's see how to build this app.

 ## Android configuration

-To run this app on Android, you'll need to create a `.env` file on `android/` than add to file:
+To run this app on Android, you'll need to create a `.env` file on `android/` folder than add to file:

 ```
 MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY